PCTR team

 MEMBER OF THE PCTR BOARD

 He studied political science at the Faculty of Social Studies at Charles University, and Counterterrorism Studies and Homeland Security at the Interdisciplinary Center (IDC) in Israel.
 In 1995 he began to work for the NGO People in Need (PIN), which he led from 1997 to 2005.
 In 2005, he joined the Ministry of Foreign Affairs, where he served as Deputy Minister for Bilateral Relations and First Deputy Minister for Security and EU Affairs and bilateral relations with European states (2006-2010).
 From 2010 to 2014, he was the Czech Republic ambassador to Israel.
+He served as a deputy minister for European Affairs between the years 2022-2023.

 The Czech Republic Minister of Defense awarded Tomáš Pojar by the Cross of Merit, Grade III.
 The World Economic Forum recognized him as Young Global Leader 2010 and the President of Albania as Ambassador of the Nation.
 He acts as Vice-President of the Czech-Israeli Mutual Chamber of Commerce.